-The Scientific Study of the Brain & Behavior
+The Scientific Study of the Brain & Behavior:

 It is estimated that each year over $95 Billion is spent on medical research in hopes of discovering new information about humans, more specifically the human brain and human behaviors.
 Scientists and psychologists at world-renowned universities and top research institutes spend their time conducting studies and finding ways to not only increase the lifespan of humans, but also uncover mental and behavioral processes that allow individuals to experience more happiness, success, and fulfillment.

-Scientific Research shows How to Increase Willpower
+Scientific Research Shows How to Increase Willpower:

-Within the year of 2015, there were numerous psychological studies that made headlines around the world.
+Within the year 2015, there were numerous psychological studies that made headlines around the world.
 New research discoveries about emotions, exercise, and relationships gave us insights that we can utilize to improve our lives.
 3 noteworthy studies, from 2015, show how humans can increase their willpower, and by understanding these findings, we can increase our self-control and get more out of life.
 Let’s take a look:

-1. ) Find and Cultivate Your Life’s Purpose
+1. ) Find and Cultivate Your Life’s Purpose:

-It is well-documented that having a definitive life purpose is beneficial for our emotional and physical wellbeing.
-According to a recent article in Elsevier’s journal of Personality and Individual Differences, a definitive life purpose will also increase our willpower and improve our abilities to resist short-term temptations for long-term satisfaction.
-Up until this point, there has been a limited amount of research conducted on the correlation between life purpose and behavioral patterns.
+It is well-documented that having a definitive life purpose is beneficial for our emotional and physical well-being.
+Besides these benefits, a life purpose will also increase our willpower and improve our abilities to resist short-term temptations for long-term satisfaction, according to a recent study published in Elsevier’s Journal of Personality and Individual Differences.

-The duo collected relevant information about the 503 study participants, ranging from cognitive and emotional wellbeing to levels of assumed life purpose, and asked them questions that were specifically framed using a tool that measures impulsivity, called delay discounting.
+The duo collected relevant information about the 503 study participants, ranging from cognitive and emotional well-being to levels of assumed life purpose, and asked them questions that were specifically framed using a tool that measures impulsivity, called delay discounting.
 By asking participants to choose between receiving a smaller amount of money today or a larger amount at a later date, the results indicated that having a life purpose, regardless of personality traits, decreases impulsivity and increases willpower.

 2.)
-Consciously Think about Death
+Consciously Think about Death:

-For most us, death is the one reality of life that we like to think about least.
-If thoughts of dying come into our minds, we typically try to push these ‘negative thoughts’ out of our awareness anyway that we can.
-Thinking about death, however, may not be as bad as most of us assume.
+For most of us, death is the one reality of life that we like to think about least.
+If thoughts of dying come into our minds, we typically try to push these ‘negative thoughts out of our awareness any way we can.
+However, thinking about death may not be as bad as most of us assume.

-When we are able to value the present and future to a higher degree, we are able to make more life-affirming decision, regardless of our circumstances.
+When we are able to value the present and future to a higher degree, we are able to make more life-affirming decisions, regardless of our circumstances.
 According to the findings,

 3.)
-Make Sleep a Priority
+Make Sleep a Priority:

 Although sleep could play a major role in self-control, relatively little research has focused on the possible link between the two… Better managing sleep and self-control capacity could improve worker performance and health.
-It could also help with such society issues as addictions, excessive gambling, and over-spending.”
+It could also help with such societal issues as addictions, excessive gambling, and over-spending.”

-By taking the time to define and cultivate a definitive life purpose, our ability to act in the most beneficial ways will become greatly enhanced.
-Reminding ourselves of the reality of death can motivation us to work towards the future in a dynamic, appreciative, and enthusiastic way.
+By taking the time to define and cultivate your life purpose, your ability to act in the most beneficial ways will become greatly enhanced.
+Reminding ourselves of the reality of death can motivate us to work toward the future in a dynamic, appreciative, and enthusiastic way.
 Finally, by making sleep a priority we can greatly increase our self-control, as well as numerous other mental and physical processes.